EventSaucePHP/EventSauce/docs/defining-commands-and-events.md

 ```

 As you can see in the examples above, there are a handful of required methods.
 These methods help EventSauce to connect
-events to aggregates using the AggregateRootId.
+events to aggregates using the UuidAggregateRootId.
 The event version is used for when you need to change events and want
 to provide an upgrade path using _upcasting_.
 The _from_ and _to_ payload methods are used in the serialization process.
 This ensures the events can be properly stores, values returned in the `toPayload` method should be `json_encode`-able.